 For information about their collections, please visit their Home Page.
 Collections include:

 You can also access their online catalogue.
 No images of their holdings are available in the catalogue, but most documents are described in detail, with some including a transcription of the document concerned.
-Old photographs of Cornwall can be searched through their photograph database, with this collection including over 160,000 photographs and postcards.

 Opening Hours can be found by going to their visit the Library page.